joeuong/Quest_Survey/README.md

     - Need two files:
         1. **Quest Course Connections**
             - This is the survey data with student information
-            - Includes _Course Offering ID 18_ and Student information
+            - Includes _Course Offering Id 18_ and Student information
         2. **Quest Course Offerings**
-            - This is the file with the _Course Offering ID 18_ that will need to be read by the script
+            - This is the file with the _Course Offering Id 18_ that will need to be read by the script
             - It will have the _Topic_ as well which will need to be compared to the CS version

 ### Campus Solutions Data (WH)
 - Pull all Quest 1 courses along with Class Nbrs (included SQL)
-- Match each course & class nbr with a _Course Offering ID 18_
+- Match each course & class nbr with a _Course Offering Id 18_
-    - Some from CS will not have a _Course Offering ID 18_
+    - Some from CS will not have a _Course Offering Id 18_

 ## Run the script
 - Place files into the `source_files` directory